Jeoffreybauvin/docker-hitch/README.md

 # Hitch Docker Image [![Build Status](https://travis-ci.org/zazukoians/docker-hitch.svg)](https://travis-ci.org/zazukoians/docker-hitch) [![](https://imagelayers.io/badge/zazukoians/hitch:latest.svg)](https://imagelayers.io/?images=zazukoians/hitch:latest 'Get your own badge on imagelayers.io')

 This project builds and ships [Hitch](https://github.com/varnish/hitch) as a Docker image.
 Hitch is a scalable TLS proxy by Varnish Software.
-The docker image is based on [Alpine Linux Docker Image](http://gliderlabs.viewdocs.io/docker-alpine/) which provides a tiny base image.
+The docker image is based on [Alpine Linux ARM Docker Image](http://gliderlabs.viewdocs.io/docker-alpine/) which provides a tiny base image.
 The full container is less than 8 megabytes.

 If you have any problems with this image please report issues on Github.
 Pull requests & suggestions are also welcome.